ibexa/rector/js/README.md

 #### `paths`

 Array of objects with input and output directories for transformed files, relative to your project or bundle root.
-Directory structure is not modified during thetransformation.
+Directory structure is not modified during the transformation.

 #### `prettierConfigPath`